 Our baby boy was born November 23rd so our travel plans stayed the same.
 However, the kudos here goes to my sister in law because, despite learning that her due date was late December, she and her partner, along with their soon to be 3-year-old daughter, decided to continue with plans to travel from Taranaki all the way to Southland!
 Determined and not one to miss out on family gatherings, she made it happen and at 38 weeks!
 After much deliberation prior to their trip, heaps of planning and making it all the way down south in one piece.

 Miss Piriaroha Raven was born on January 2nd sharing her big sisters birthday in the beautiful central South Island town of Alexandra, weighing a healthy 8lb 3oz.
 Thankfully everything worked out beautifully.

 The craziness of Christmas and New Years with all the family was over so mum only had to focus on bringing baby into the world peacefully, and she did!!
-And lucky for us, the family, mum, brothers, sisters, nieces, nephews and extended family were able to celebrate this special time.
+And lucky for all of us, we were able to celebrate this special time.
 It’s not often that everyone meets the new arrival all at once!

 Sure their decision was a big one to make and they were miles away from home but you know what?
 It doesn’t have to be that daunting, but you need to prepare!!

 Here are our Ten Tips for road tripping when expecting.

 1. Talk to your Midwife and or GP

 Yes, this should be the first thing to do as they will give you much-needed advice.
 In some cases, it just won’t be possible, especially if you have any medical conditions and need to stay put.
 But if you are fit, healthy and confident it should be fine, it really is up to you and how you feel.
 You will know your own body.